I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksstreampointerdelete.md

 <p>None</p>

 ## -remarks
 <p>If the frame to which <i>StreamPointer</i> points has no other references on it after deletion, it is completed.
 When the last frame in a given IRP is completed, the IRP is completed.</p>

 <p>The leading edge and trailing edge stream pointers for a given queue and pin are special stream pointers that cannot be deleted.</p>

-<p>Also see <a href="NULL">Stream Pointers</a>.</p>

-<p>If the frame to which <i>StreamPointer</i> points has no other references on it after deletion, it is completed.
-When the last frame in a given IRP is completed, the IRP is completed.</p>

-<p>The leading edge and trailing edge stream pointers for a given queue and pin are special stream pointers that cannot be deleted.</p>